Soma Solar Power Station

 The Soma Solar Power Station is a planned 150 megawatts solar power plant in Gambia.
 The two lead developers of this renewable energy infrastructure are the Government of Gambia and the Economic Community of West African States (ECOWAS).
 The World Bank and the European Investment Bank, have jointly committed US$164 million in loans towards this development.

 Location

 The power station is planned to sit on 225 ha of land in the town of Soma, in Jarra West District, in the Lower River Division of Gambia.
 Soma, Gambia is located south of the River Gambia, approximately 182 km, east of the capital city of Banjul.
-By design, this solar farm is within the vicinity of the 225kV/30kV substation, under construction in Soma, by the Organisation pour la mise en valeur du fleuve Gambie (OMVG) (English:Gambia River Development Organization), whose membership comprises (a) Gambia (b) Guinea (c) Guinea Bissau and (d) Senegal.
+By design, this solar farm is within the vicinity of the 225kV/30kV substation, under construction in Soma, by the Organisation pour la mise en valeur du fleuve Gambie (OMVG) (English: Gambia River Development Organization), whose membership comprises Gambia, Guinea, Guinea Bissau and (Senegal.